The terrorist attacks on the United States that occurred on September 11, 2001, caused just under 3,000 immediate fatalities.

 - If another person submits a VCF claim on your behalf, he or she must show documented proof of having the legal authority to do so.

-What is the World Trade Center Health Program?
+What is the World Trade Center Health Program (WTCHP)?

-How to File a VCF Claim for Asthma, COPD or GERD
+Filing a VCF claim for Asthma, COPD or GERD

 Replacement service loss and medical expenses loss also fall under the category of non-cancer economic loss.
 The first covers such things as the value of household services while the second covers any medical expenses you pay out of pocket such as co-pays and deductibles.